supabase/cli/api/README.md

 ## Updating the specification

 The specification yaml is generated from our NestJS middleware.
-It is viewable as Swagger UI in both [staging](https://api.supabase.green/api/v1) and [production](https://api.supabase.com/api/v1) environments.
+The latest release is viewable as [Swagger UI](https://api.supabase.com/api/v1).

 To make a new release: